richafnu/Viva/Viva/glint/setup/360-create-new-360-cycle.md

 ### Feedback Provider Response Information

 This setting can’t be edited once a cycle is live.
 Choose between:
-- **On** (default): Subjects see feedback providers and if they've responded.
+- **On** (default): Subjects see responded feedback providers.
 In reports, subjects see which feedback providers responded per category, but responses aren't tied to individual names.
-- **Off**: Subjects see feedback providers but not whether they've responded.
+- **Off**: Subjects see feedback providers but no information about their response status.
 In reports, they see only the number of feedback providers who responded.

 :::image type="content" source="../../media/glint/setup/360-provider-response-info-2.png" alt-text="Screenshot of the Feedback Provider Response Information window.":::